-This year marks the 10th anniversary of the overnight vigil organized by the Women of Inspiration injured workers’ group.
-The overnight vigil will be held the evening of May 31st, to kick off this year’s annual June 1st Injured Workers’ Day events.
+This year marks the 11th anniversary of the overnight vigil organized by the Women of Inspiration injured workers’ group.
+The overnight vigil will be held the evening of Wednesday May 31st at Queen’s Park in front of the Legislative Assembly to kick off this year’s annual June 1st Injured Workers’ Day events.

 Why We Sit Vigil